tlienart/FranklinTemplates.jl/README.md

 Most of these templates are adapted from existing, popular templates with minor modifications to accommodate JuDoc's content.

+**NOTE**: these templates should be seen as starting points, they are far from perfect.
+PRs to help improve them will be very welcome.

 | Name | Source | License | Navbar | JS  |
 | ---- | ------ | ------- | ----- | --- |
 | `"sandbox"`  | N/A    | MIT     | N/A | No |